Sanyaaaz/Edvisr/README.md

-# Edvisr - AI-Powered Education Platform for Teachers
+# Edvisr - AI-Powered Reverse Tutoring Platform for Teachers

 **Edvisr** is an innovative AI-powered platform designed to assist teachers in planning, managing, and tracking their students' progress.
 By leveraging the power of AI, Edvisr customizes learning paths, generates lesson plans, and provides real-time performance analytics to ensure personalized learning experiences.